-A key part of leather care is conditioning it to keep the leather from drying out and cracking.
-So really, the first step to fix cracking leather is: condition it so you don’t have cracked leather in the first place.
-But if you’ve found yourself in the possession of a cracked or cracking leather bag, you’ll need to decide if you want to replace it or repair it.
-Here’s how to repair cracked leather if you’re up for the challenge:
+A key part of leather care is conditioning.
+It's important to condition your leather regularly to prevent drying and cracking.
+However, if you've found yourself in the possession of a cracked or cracking leather bag, you'll need to decide if you want to replace it or repair it.
+Don't worry, cracked leather repair isn't as hard as you may initially think.

 Clean the surface of the cracks and surrounding leather with a soft, dry brush or cloth to remove any dirt or dust.
 Next, use a shoe dauber (or any small, fine-bristled brush) to apply leather cleaner or saddle soap to the leather cracks, cleaning them more deeply.
 Saddle soap includes mild soap and softeners, and when you’ve finished cleaning the cracked leather surface, it should be soft and flexible in order to move onto the next step.